 Use Static Entities when you need a predefined, or constant, set of values.
 For example, in a hotel app, you probably need some reservation statuses: "booked", "checked in", "checked out", and "canceled".
-You also need the default descriptions for the statuses (for example, "The guests have just left." for "checked out").
+You also need the default descriptions for the statuses like "The guests have just left." for "checked out".

 Your Static Entity Status may look like this:

-The Records folder of your Static entity contains all statuses you have created.
-If you select "CheckedOut", the Properties Editor shows the folowing details:
+The Records folder of your Static Entity contains all statuses you have created.
+If you select "CheckedOut", the Properties Editor shows the following details:

 The Identifier for the checked out status is

 CheckedOut and the Label is

 "Checked-Out".
 The field TextDescription is the custom field and has the string value